 Simpson Desert – Australia

-Simpson Desert is one of six individual studies in a series of protected desert physiographies titled Surface Surveys.
+Simpson Desert is one of six individual studies of protected desert physiographies titled, Surface Surveys.
 Each survey embodies the planet’s natural, essential expression, and underscores the ethereal nature of wild lands in our current, anthropocentric age.

 Simpson Desert is comprised of 19 aerial photographs captured with medium format Leica camera equipment.